-Two similar proposals were submitted in May 2014 to amend the Montreal Protocol to phase down high-GWP HFCs, one by the Federated States of Micronesia, and the other by the U.S., Canada, and Mexico.137 The amendments would reduce 85-90% of HFC production and consumption and provide climate mitigation equivalent to more than 100 Gt CO2 emissions by 2050 (range of 87-146 Gt),138 at very low cost, estimated at less than ten cents per CO2-eq tonne.139 See Figure 6.
-The EU expressed full support for an HFC amendment in a Discussion Paper in October 2014,140 and suggested combining a phasedown of HFCs in developing countries with the existing phase-out of HCFCs.141
+Recognizing the fast and effective opportunity presented for phasing down HFCs through the Montreal Protocol, starting in 2009 the Federated States of Micronesia proposed an amendment to phase down high-GWP HFCs, with the U.S., Canada, and Mexico following with a similar amendment.
+Both proposals would reduce 85-90% of HFC production and consumption and provide climate mitigation equivalent to more than 100 Gt CO2 emissions by 2050 (range of 87 to 146 Gt),144 at very low cost, estimated at less than ten cents per CO2-eq tonne.145 See Figure 7.
+The EU expressed full support for an HFC amendment in a Discussion Paper in October 2014, 146 and suggested combining a phasedown of HFCs in developing countries with the existing phaseout of HCFCs.147 In April 2015, the North American group submitted their newest proposal, dated 8 March 2015.148 On 17 April 2015, India submitted its own proposal to phase down high-GWP HFCs under the Montreal Protocol, reversing several years of opposition.149 On 30 April 2015, the EU submitted a proposal on behalf of its 28 member States.150 At the same time, the Federated States of Micronesia, the first country to submit a proposal in 2009, submitted a revised proposal along with seven other Pacific Island States as co-sponsors-Kiribati, Marshall Islands, Mauritius, Palau, the Philippines, Samoa, and Solomon Islands.151.

-Fig. 6: Projected HFC emission reductions from Micronesian and North American proposals
+Fig. 7: Projected emission reductions from HFC amendment proposals

-The North American proposal and the Micronesian proposal are similar; both decrease the cumulative (2013-2050) direct GWP-weighted emissions of HFCs to 22-24 Gt CO2-eq from 110-170 Gt CO2-eq, for a total of ~87 to 146 Gt CO2-eq in mitigation.
+The proposed amendments to the Montreal Protocol are projected to decrease the cumulative (2013-2050) direct GWPweighted emissions of HFCs to 22-24 Gt CO2-eq from 110-170 Gt CO2-eq, for a total of ~87 to 146 Gt CO2-eq in mitigation.
 This is equivalent to a reduction from projected annual emissions of 5.5 to 8.8 Gt CO2-eq/yr in 2050 to less than ~0.3 Gt CO2-eq/yr.
+The above graphic, based on Velders et al. (2009) is indicative the of the emissions reductions expected from a phasedown of high-GWP HFCs under the Montreal Protocol.
 Prepared by Dr. Guus Velders, based on Velders, G. J. M. et al. (2009) The large contribution of projected HFC emissions to future climate forcing, PROC.
 NAT'L. ACAD.
 SCI.
 U.S.A.
-106:10949-10954.142
+106:10949-10954.152

-Total mitigation could be the equivalent of up to 200 Gt CO_2 if the HFC phasedown were done by 2020.
-See section 3, above.
+Total mitigation could be the equivalent of up to 200 Gt CO_2 if an HFC phaseout were completed by 2020.
+See Section 3, above.
 An HFC amendment would substantially eliminate the global warming caused by one of the six main Kyoto Protocol greenhouse gases and significantly improve the chances of staying below the 2°C guardrail, providing up to 6-10% of the needed mitigation.
-See Figure 4.
+See Figure 5.